BioinformaticsCSU/EPGA-SC/README.md

 ### Install EPGA-SC

-EPGA-SC is written Java and therefore will require a machine with jdk pre-installed.
+EPGA-SC is written in Java and therefore will require a machine with jdk pre-installed.

 Create a main directory (eg:EPGA-SC-master).
 Copy all source code to this directory.